Learn

 Delta-9-THC Possession Limits in Pennsylvania

-Delta-9 THC is only legal in Pennsylvania as long as it comes from the hemp plant and is not present in concentrations higher than discussed above.
+Delta-9 THC is only legal in Pennsylvania as long as it comes from the hemp plant and is not present in concentrations higher than those discussed above.
 Click here to find out if Delta-9 is legal in Alabama, and here to see if it is legal in Texas.

 Where to Buy Delta-9 in Pennsylvania